 While generally considered safe, be sure to check for interactions, allergies, and contraindications before taking any supplement including CBD, and speak to a professional if you have concerns.
 As with every supplement, some people do experience side effects when using CBD so be mindful of how your body reacts if you choose to use it without medical guidance.

-Pelvic pain, CBD, and improved health
+Treating pelvic pain with CBD, and improved health

 While we don’t talk about it much, the pelvic area houses some pretty important systems of the body, so when we talk about pelvic health we are talking about a range of organs and symptoms.
 This includes digestive and overall abdominal, lower back, and sexual health concerns.